drkvogel/retrasst/notes/retrasst/current-issues.md

 ### 2. user exits

+User quits voluntarily.
+Progress must be signed off and saved.

+need to differentiate between end of chunk reached and chunk completed

     save progress
-    if !current chunk finished
+    if !current chunk completed # including ignored exit?
-        exit?

-i.e. if the current chunk is finished
+i.e. if the current chunk is not finished, the user must have pressed Exit in order for saveProgress to be initiated.
+But if the current chunk is finished, saveProgress was initiated by reaching the end of the chunk?

 ## aside